jrpereirajr/iris-fhir-analytics/doc/fhir-inconsistencies.md

 # Finding inconsistencies in FHIR data

-A useful usage for FHIR unified schema is search for incosistencies.
+A useful usage for FHIR unified schema is search for inconsistencies.
 As suggested by [Qi Li](https://community.intersystems.com/user/qi-li), on example could be find patients with records for diabetes medication, however without diabetes condition.

 Another example is search conditions with findings (like diabetes, for instance) and a record for resources denoting "no known problems", e.g., SNOMED CT: "160245001 |No current problems or disability (situation)|", as discussed in [HL7 FHIR documentation](https://www.hl7.org/fhir/condition.html#9.2.3.4).

-So, in order to deal with them, I setup two SQL KPIs for quering FHIR SQL schema and return resources which match to these kinds of inconsistencies.
+So, in order to deal with them, I setup two SQL KPIs for querying FHIR SQL schema and return resources which match to these kinds of inconsistencies.
 For input, I manually changed some files which are imported when the container is created.

 For diabetes medication inconsistence, I choose a patient without diabetes conditions and insert manually a diabetes medication.
 I found the medication code by searching for "snomed ct insulin".